LetoThe2nd/blubber/README.md

 - Running arbitrary commands with proper shell setup (source-ed poky/oe-init-build-env) for the configured project.
 - Environment variables are honoured during the setup step and can be used to override the Blubberfile settings
 - Opening a shell properly initialized for the build
+- Kicking off a default build
+- Creating multiple build directories and therefore local.conf setups for environments that otherwise share the layer set.

 How does it work?
 -----------------